cowboy8625/rusty-rain/README.md

 <details>
 <summary>Config Options</summary>

+> [!NOTE]
-> [!note] Things in config will override CLI options.
-This probably will change in the future.
+> Things in config will override CLI options.
+> This probably will change in the future.

 ```toml
 # windows path %APPDATA%\\rusty-rain\\config.toml